lsulibraries/ldl_content_management_docs/colladmin_docs/create_collection.md

 1. In the Type of Resource field, use the drop-down to select the type of resource that comprises the collection.
 If the collection includes multiple types of materials, select "mixed material."
 	* _MODS will not validate without this field._

-1. In the Collection ID field, enter the Collection's namespace (institution code, hyphen, collection code).
-	* Example: loyno-p16313coll24

 1. For new collections, please ignore the "Migrated From" field set; this is for use only in collections that were migrated from CONTENTdm, for link redirection.

+1. In the Collection Summary, enter a short summary of the collection contents, to appear in search results.

 1. In the Collection Description, enter a detailed summary of the collection contents and/or context.
-	* This is similar to former landing page's "About this collection."
+	* This is similar to former landing page's "About this collection" and will appear as the Description on the collection home page.
 	* You may use basic HTML tags to enhance the description, to add links, formatting, etc.

 1. Optionally, enter miscellaneous notes in the Note field.